braxtone/braxtonehle.com/_posts/2014-10-21-replicating-shared-photostream-to-dropbox.markdown

 ---
 layout: post
-title:  "Replicating A Shared Photo Steam to Dropbox"
+title:  "Replicating A Shared Photo Stream to Dropbox"
 date:   2014-10-21 07:40:31
 categories: nerdery deep-dive how-to
 ---

-This is an adventure I went on to share the photos in my Shared PhotoSteam synced via iCloud to Dropbox so some of my family members who aren’t fortunate enough to bask in the glory of Jobsian utopia (read Android users) can still bask in the glow of my adorable daughter.
+This is an adventure I went on to share the photos in my Shared Photo Stream synced via iCloud to Dropbox so some of my family members who aren’t fortunate enough to bask in the glory of Jobsian utopia (read Android users) can still bask in the glow of my adorable daughter.

 Part 1: The Obvious
 ===================